As used in this section, the following terms have the meanings given them.

 The institution must maintain an immunization record for each student governed by this section for at least one year from the time of original filing.
-The immunization records may be inspected by the Department of Health and the local board of health in whose jurisdiction the institution is located.
+The immunization records may be inspected by the Department of Health and the community health board in whose jurisdiction the institution is located.

 The institution shall require that the statement from the student, as required within subdivision 2 or 3, be submitted within 45 days of commencement of the academic term for which the student has registered.

 Each public and private postsecondary institution shall provide information on the transmission, treatment, and prevention of hepatitis A, B, and C, and the risks of meningococcal disease and on the availability and effectiveness of any vaccine to all persons who are first-time enrollees.
 The institution may provide the information in an electronic format.
 The institution must consult with the Department of Health on the preparation of the informational materials provided under this subdivision.

 (a) The commissioner of health may adopt modifications to the immunization requirements of this section.
 A proposed modification made under this subdivision must be part of the current immunization recommendations of each of the following organizations: the United States Public Health Service's Advisory Committee on Immunization Practices, the American Academy of Family Physicians, and the American Academy of Pediatrics.
 In proposing a modification to the immunization schedule, the commissioner must:

 (1) consult with the commissioner of education; the commissioner of human services; the chancellor of the Minnesota State Colleges and Universities; and the president of the University of Minnesota; and